zcash/zcash/doc/book/src/user/platform-support.md

 # Platform Support

-Support for different platforms (build "targets" and operating systems) are organised into three tiers, each with a different set of guarantees.
+Support for different platforms (build "targets" and operating systems) are organized into three tiers, each with a different set of guarantees.
 For more information on the policies for targets at each tier, see the [Platform Tier Policy](../dev/platform-tier-policy.md).